• About Us

 Launch the Character Map by clicking the Windows Start button (the icon on the bottom-left corner of the screen), and selecting Windows Accessories and then Character Map.

-On the Character Map, search for the ¢ (cent) sign and select it.
-The symbol is usually located in the 5th row.
+On the Character Map, search for the ¢ sign and select it.
+The symbol is usually located on the 5th row.

 After clicking Select, click Copy.
-You can now paste (Ctrl + V) the symbol into an application such as Notepad or Word.
+You can now paste (Ctrl + V) the symbol into any application such as Notepad or Word.

-If you are a web developer or programmer, you can insert the cent symbol as HTML code.
+If you are a web developer or programmer, you can insert the ¢ symbol as HTML code.
 Simply type ¢ to use the cent sign in your webpages.

 Wrapping Up

 The cent symbol has many uses particularly in the field of business and finance.
-Whether you’re an entrepreneur who wants to use the cent sign to price an item, or simply someone who wants to save space in your documents, you’ll learn how easy it is to type the symbol on your computer or mobile device.
+Whether you’re an entrepreneur who wants to use the symbol to price an item, or simply someone who wants to save space in your documents, you’ll learn how easy it is to type ¢ on your computer or mobile device.

-If you have problems with any of the methods in this article, or if you can’t be bothered to try them, you can just simply copy the cent sign and then paste it to your document.
+If you have problems with any of the methods in this article, or if you can’t be bothered to try them, you can just simply copy the ¢ symbol and then paste it to your document.

 Don't Miss An Article!